Notable People

 There is another side to Lipkin's career that deserves more attention.

 His Columbia biography notes that his work helped de-link the MMR vaccine from autism claims and disassociate XMRV from ME/CFS.
-That is just as important as finding a virus.
-Public health does not only need discovery.
-It also needs disciplined refutation.
+That is as important as finding a virus.
+Public health needs discovery and disciplined refutation.
 False causal stories can waste money, derail treatment, and harden into ideology.

 Lipkin has spent part of his career doing the less glamorous work of telling the scientific community and the public that a tempting explanation does not hold up.